NiravSurajlal/MedExServer/README.md

 # Medical Server
-Allows registered Microsoft Vat IT users to create quote for medical by:
+Allows registered Microsoft Vat IT users to create a quote for TecEx Medical by:
     1) Logging in with their Microsoft account.
     2) Uploading a .xlsx file.
     3) The request will be added to a queue, waiting for a free bot to create the quote.